bugsnag/bugsnag-js/packages/react-native/CONTRIBUTING.md

 ## Upgrading native notifier dependencies

-Both [`bugsnag-android`](https://github.com/bugnsag/bugsnag-android) and [`bugsnag-cocoa`](https://github.com/bugnsag/bugsnag-cocoa) are vendored into this repository as part of the `@bugsnag/react-native` package.
-When updates to those notifiers are released, a PR should be make to this repository to vendor the new version.
+When updates to [`bugsnag-android`](https://github.com/bugnsag/bugsnag-android) or [`bugsnag-cocoa`](https://github.com/bugnsag/bugsnag-cocoa) are released, a PR should be make to this repository to the new version.

 ### Android